MNoichl/opinionated/README.md

 `opinionated` provides simple, clean stylesheets for plotting with `matplotlib`.
 It's modelled and named after hrbrthemes in R, by hrbrmstr, which are "Opinionated, typographic-centric ggplot2 themes", although I have made some different choices.

 The main application I had in mind was to increase the quality of plots in colab-environments, where there is a very small range of preinstalled fonts.
 The package therefore automatically downloads fonts from GoogleFonts.
 But I think everything should also work on your local machine.
-Be aware though, that it does monkeypatch the defaults of the legend-function, which might lead to unexpected results.
+Be aware though, that it's not super well tested, and might e. g. fail with facets.